mmorey/mmorey.github.io/_posts/2013-10-12-creating-uiviews-programmatically-with-auto-layout.md

 ---
-title: Creating UIViews Programmatically with Auto Layout
+title: Creating UIViews programmatically with Auto Layout
 layout: post
 description: How to create UIViews programmatically with Auto Layout
 tags: